 Severe, chronic, or intractable pain in which conventional therapeutic intervention and opiate therapy has proved ineffective

-Terminal illness with a medical prognosis of life expectancy of approximately one year or less if the illness runs its normal course
+Terminal illness with a medical prognosis of life expectancy of approximately one year or less if the disease runs its normal course

 2. Register with the Bureau and Get a Written Certification